The HITRAN2024 methane update: Additions and updates of non-pressure-induced data

 More specifically, by adopting a two-temperature method, the updates were first carried out by generating synthetic spectra at 296 K and 80 K based on each of the aforementioned line lists under the same experimental conditions with the corresponding laboratory spectra (one from Kitt Peak FTS at 291 K and the other from JPL-FTS at 80 K).
 Methodical line-by-line comparisons were done for all individual features observed in the laboratory spectra.
 In doing so, any transitions of residual H\textsubscript{2}O and \textsuperscript{12}CH\textsubscript{4} were easily excluded as much as they were identifiable in reference to the HITRAN database.
-Once their corresponding line pairs between synthetic and observed features were identified by visual inspection assisted with user-interactive graphic tools, a new line list was generated by piecing together the best values per line parameters.
-For any observed features having no acceptable match in either the model predictions or in the HITRAN2020 database \cite{gordon_hitran2020_2022,brown_measurements_2016} within a reasonable offset from their line positions and intensities, their lower state energies were intentionally assigned an artificial value (e.g. 444.4444, 120.000, etc).
+Once their corresponding line pairs between synthetic and observed features were identified by visual inspection assisted with user-interactive graphic tools {(designed and developed in Matlab for line matching purpose)}, a new line list was generated by piecing together the best values per line parameters.
+For any observed features having no acceptable match in either the model predictions or in the HITRAN2020 database \cite{gordon_hitran2020_2022,brown_measurements_2016} within a reasonable offset from their line positions and intensities, their lower state energies were intentionally assigned an estimated value (e.g. 444.4444, 120.000, etc) { only implying that the transition belongs to low J-transitions or not}.
 For the sake of completeness, we also assumed air- and self-widths to be 0.055 and 0.065 cm$^{-1}/$atm at 296 K with the temperature-dependent exponent to be 0.7 for the air-widths unless their measurement values were available in HITRAN2020 \cite{gordon_hitran2020_2022} or atm.161 \cite{toon_spectrometric_2021}.

-A preliminary version of the composite line list has been implemented, followed by a final version to be available on-line, in which more quantum assignments will be available.
 Table \ref{tab:sung_13ch4stat} presents statistics on the improvements (both additions and updates inclusive) as reported by Sung \textit{et al.} \cite{sung_new_2024}, showing an almost ten-fold increase in the total number of line list entries in the 4000--4700 cm$^{-1}$ wavenumber interval for \textsuperscript{13}CH\textsubscript{4}, when compared to the HITRAN2020.